 West Nile Virus Season and Surveillance Efforts

 Surveillance for West Nile virus begins in California each year in April.
 The District protects residents from this mosquito-borne disease with control that targets mosquitoes in the larval stage, mosquito population monitoring, disease surveillance and public education.
-The laboratory staff conducts surveillance to detect the presence of mosquito-borne disease in three main ways:
+The laboratory staff conduct surveillance to detect the presence of mosquito-borne disease in three main ways:

 Sentinel Chickens